ContentMine/workshop-resources/software-tutorials/norma/README.md

 **What norma does**

-Norma helps to normalize the data coming from different sources into the unified, consistend data structure.
-For publicaions coming from [quickscrape](../qucikscrape/) and for publications coming from [getpapers](../getpapers/) as XML it transform the content into [scholarly HTML](../sHTML/) (sHTML).
+Norma transforms different file formats such as PDF, XML or HTML provided by publishing websites and API's into our internal standard for scientific literature called [scholarly HTML](../sHTML/).
 Norma furthermore possesses the ability to reverse engineer graphs, and e.g. extract data points from a timeline.

 **Why do we need norma?**

-Norma does all the unfunny stuff of taking all kinds of different file formats as PDF, XML and HTML from different publishing websites and API's with different layouts and taggings and combines it to our internal standard for scientific literature sHTML.
-So it takes all the hard work of parsing and merging together all the pieces, and offers an output, which can then be easily used for further processing.
+ Norma parses and merges different formats and file standards of scientific literature, and offers a unified output which can be used for further processing.

 **How can I use norma?**

-Norma offers a web of paths between three different input streams (an API-query from [getpapers](../getpapers/getpapers-tutorial.md), a URL-scrape from [quickscrape](../quickscrape-tutorial.md), and an existing collection of PDFs)
+Norma offers paths from three different input streams to sHTML:
+* from XML-files collected by an API-query of [getpapers](../getpapers/getpapers-tutorial.md)
+* from HTML-files collected by a URL-scrape of [quickscrape](../quickscrape-tutorial.md)
+* from an existing collection of PDFs

 **What you will learn here**

 This tutorial shows you how to
-* normalize results from getpapers towards sHTML
-* normalize results from quickscrape towards sHTML
+* normalize XML-files or HTML-files into sHTML
-* and normalize a collection of PDFs towards simple text files
+* normalize a collection of PDFs into simple text files

 **How to use the tutorial**